-11. Prior learning
+9. Prior learning

-- 11.1.
+- 9.1.
 The University recognises prior learning that has taken place elsewhere after formal assessment, and this may be used to facilitate admission to a degree course and to provide advanced standing on a named degree course.
-Our Recognition of prior learning policy provides relevant detail. - 12.
-Applicants who will be 16 years old at the point of entry to the University
+Our Recognition of prior learning policy provides relevant detail. - 10.
+Applicants who will be under the age of 18 at the point of entry to the University - 10.1.

-12.1.
 The University welcomes applications from people of all ages and applications will be considered on their individual merits.
 If an offer of a place is made to an applicant who will be under the age of 18 at the time of enrolment, certain Scots Law and UK legislative procedures may be necessary in order to fulfil the University's duty of care to students.
 Scots Law recognises that despite having full legal capacity at 16, young people aged 16 can be vulnerable in certain situations.
-For applicants under 18 at the point of acceptance of offer, the applicant's parent or guardian will be required to sign a declaration which outlines the University's responsibilities.
+Where applicants will be under 18 at the point of enrolment, the applicant and the applicant's parent or guardian will both be asked to sign the Young Student Authorisation Form, declaring that they understand the conditions under which young students will be accepted to study at the University.
 Applicants aged under 16 at the point of enrolment will be considered on an individual basis and are likely to be required to be accompanied by a parent or guardian.
 Guidance to applicants under 18 can be found online: Young Student Information Sheet.

-13. Applicants with disabilities
+11. Applicants with disabilities

-13.1.
-Where an applicant has declared a disability on their application form, this information is passed to the University's Disabilities' Team to make an initial assessment of the declared information and follow up where appropriate.
-The disability assessment is completed separately from the admissions decision-making process.
+11.1.
+Where an applicant has declared a disability on their application form, this information is passed to the University's Disabilities Team to make an initial assessment of the declared information and follow up where appropriate.
+The disability assessment is completed separately from the admissions decision-making process and will not have a bearing on the final admissions decision.
 The University will make reasonable adjustments in line with its legal duties to meet the needs of applicants with disabilities.

-14. Applicants to Medicine courses - disclosure of criminal convictions
+12. Applicants to Medicine courses - disclosure of criminal convictions

-- 14.1.
+- 12.1.
 Applicants to Medical degree courses at the University are required to declare any criminal involvement on their application.
-Applications from students who have declared a criminal conviction are subject to the same academic selection process as all applications and will be assessed using the admissions process outlined in the University's admissions policy. - 14.2.
+Applications from students who have declared a criminal conviction are subject to the same academic selection process as all applications and will be assessed using the admissions process outlined in this policy. - 12.2.
 Entrants to Medicine will be required to undertake satisfactory criminal record screening as part of the non-academic conditions of their offer.
-This involves joining the Protecting Vulnerable Groups (PVG) Scheme, which provides the applicant and the university with a live update of the person's fitness to work with regulated adults or children. - 14.2.1.
+This involves joining the Protecting Vulnerable Groups (PVG) Scheme, which provides the applicant and the University with a live update of the person's fitness to work with regulated adults or children. - 12.3.
 For more information please see the entry requirements section in each of the relevant medicine degree courses.

-15. Communication of an admission decision outcome
+13. Communication of an admission decision outcome

-15.1.1.
+13.1.
 Following the assessment of a completed application, applicants will receive one of the following decisions: